marreche/marreche/README.md

 ### Hi there 👋, I'm Mauricio Arrechea.
-I'm a student at 42 Madrid.
+I'm an upcoming Data Analyst and student at 42 Madrid.
 Welcome to my github! <br>